futuregrid/manual/doc/source/openstack-grizzly.rst

    \* Remember, you will also need to change it in your novarc.
-This can be achieved by either editing your novarc file directly, or by editing the file ~/.futuregrid/cloudmesh.yaml annd recreating your novarc file.
+This can be achieved by either editing your novarc file directly, or by editing the file ~/.futuregrid/cloudmesh.yaml and recreating your novarc file.

 Things to do when you need Euca2ools or EC2 interfaces